jpalma-espinosa/jpalma-espinosa.github.io/_science/_posts/2017-01-20-programming-comp-neurosc.md

 ---

 # Why?
 Oh, Lord, why?!
 Yes, almost every time I have to read some piece of code written by me or other people, I ask myself the exact same question "Why, oh Lord WHY!?".
-Why they(or I) mean by using this name of variable?
+Why they(or I) used this name of variable?
 Why did I put the plotting stage in here??
 Why I didn't comment my code, Oh, Lord, WHY!!??!.

 Let's go a little back in the past, to understand the question that motivates this paragraph, and this entire post.